Dying of Laughter

 Dying of Laughter (Muertos de risa) is a 1999 Spanish black comedy film co-written and directed by Álex de la Iglesia which stars Santiago Segura, El Gran Wyoming and Álex Angulo.
+The plot tracks the mishaps of a comedic duo formed by Nino and Bruno, who actually hate each other.

 Plot

-The plot tracks the mishaps of a comedic duo formed by Nino and Bruno who actually hate each other.
+Nino and Bruno are two comedians who first meet each other in an Andalusian nightclub during the waning days of the Franco regime.
+When they discover that the audience enjoys their humor as a duo, they decide to become a comedic pair and quickly rise to stardom.
+Beneath their success and adulation, however, the pair develop an acrimonious relationship with each other.

 Cast

 Production

 Produced by Lola Films and featuring the participation of Telecinco, the film had a budget of 350 million Spanish peseta (c. €3.2 million).

 Release

-The film, which premiered on 12 March 1999 in Spain, grossed €6,299,097.15 at the box office.
+The film, which premiered on 12 March 1999 in Spain, grossed €6,299,097 at the Spanish box office, the second highest-grossing Spanish film of the year, behind All About My Mother.